mikepattyn/dartaculous/mongo_go/README.md

-MongoDB driver based on the [official Firebase Admin GO SDK](https://pkg.go.dev/go.mongodb.org/mongo-driver/mongo).
+MongoDB driver based on the [official MongoDB GO SDK](https://pkg.go.dev/go.mongodb.org/mongo-driver/mongo).

 While there is a wonderful community based MongoDB driver, [mongo_dart](https://pub.dev/packages/mongo_dart), this package is a less portable package, but one that includes session, which we needed urgently but without the time to actually learn MongoDB's protocol.
 Therefore, the approach was to leverage GO's existing MongoDB driver, which is an official driver.
 So, this is the closest we have to get an official MongoDB driver for Dart, albeit probably a very incomplete one for now.